sigasi/sigasi_insights/content/tech/hdl-language-design-and-library-design.md

 Last week, I went to the closing symposium of the **SoC Verification** project, where I was invited to talk about the [Code Review](/tech/code-review) process for hardware designers.

-We heard some interesting technical talks on <strong>constrained random</strong> and coverage driven verification in <a href="http://www.systemc.org">SystemC</a>.
+We heard some interesting technical talks on <strong>constrained random</strong> and coverage driven verification in SystemC.
 SystemC has a set of library classes and methods that allow users to define constraints on the input parameters of a device under test.

 There was also a presentation on various systems for **inline assertions**:
 <ul>